narrative-io/narrative-jobs/content/en/about-us/mission.md

 To realize this mission, we are currently creating a data streaming marketplace that makes it easy to buy, sell and win.

-We do this by creating tools that reduce the friction and increase transparency in the data buying proces, creating a win-win relationship between buyers and sellers.
+We do this by creating tools that reduce the friction and increase transparency in the data buying process, creating a win-win relationship between buyers and sellers.

 There are currently two ways data is transacted in the industry: